forithmus/MR-RATE/data-preprocessing/README.md

 ## 🧠 Overview

-In MR-RATE, brain and spine MRI examinations are acquired from patients using MRI scanners and organised into multiple imaging sequence categories, including T1-weighted, T2-weighted, FLAIR, SWI, and MRA, constituting the series of a study.
+In MR-RATE, brain and spine MRI examinations are acquired from patients using MRI scanners and organized into multiple imaging sequence categories, including T1-weighted, T2-weighted, FLAIR, SWI, and MRA, constituting the series of a study.
 Then, each study is paired with associated metadata and a radiology report, which is produced by the radiologists during clinical interpretation.
 Together, these components constitute the MR-RATE dataset for multimodal brain and spine MRI research.
 Via preprocessing steps applied here, our goal is to convert raw, heterogeneous clinical data into a clean, anonymized, and spatially standardized collection that is ready for downstream machine learning and neuroscientific research.

 ## 📁 Directory Structure